angautamg/zfood/README.md

 * Integration with **Swiggy APIs** for fetching real-time restaurant and menu data
 * RESTful API endpoints for cart, authentication, and orders

+You need to write the following commands on the terminal screen(in vscode) so that you can run this project locally.

+ …or push an existing repository from the command line git remote add origin https://github.com/angautamg/zfood.git

+Go to the project directory

+  cd zfood
+Install dependencies

+  npm install
+Set up environment variables:

+* .env - environment variables for this project to run in development environment (fill with actual values for environment variables)
+Run the application:

+  npm run start
+The application will now be running on http://localhost:3000.
+If you want to Fork repository and want to run locally, follow this guidelines Fork and Clone Github Repository

 ### 🔹 Tech Stack

 * **Frontend:** React.js, TypeScript, Tailwind CSS